-There are many opportunities to invest in property in Australia - the tough part is narrowing down the search to a specific location.
+There are many opportunities to invest in property in Australia – the tough part is narrowing down the search to a specific location with property investment hotspots.

 The mining sector is creating substantial growth in the Northern Territory, Western Australia and Queensland, while tourism and specialised industries foster development in New South Wales and Victoria.

 While the housing sector has struggled to fully rebound since the global economic slowdown, there has been expansion in certain areas.

 Recent figures from the Housing Industry Association (HIA) indicate residential hotspots in the nation that have been recognised for their population and building growth for the year.